QDEC Lab Group

 Research

-Our research currently focuses on climate-health issues, vector borne disease modeling, insecticide resistance, geospatial models of intervention, and quantifying the social-ecological risk of vector borne disease exposure.
+Our research currently focuses on climate-health issues, vector borne disease modeling, invasions, geospatial models of intervention, and quantifying the social-ecological risk of disease emergence and vector borne disease exposure in a changing world.

 We work with the applied realm, aiming to align our model findings with real-world decision making frameworks and scales.
 We seek to inform vector control, surveillance, and guide and engage further research into these systems.